 Classification of Fly AshThe classification of fly ash is done differently as per codes used.
 They are

 1. Type of Fly Ash as per IS Codes (IS 3812-1981)

-Type C fly ash is produced from the combustion of lignite or sub bituminous coals, contains CaO higher than 10 percent and possesses cementitious properties in addition to pozzolanic properties.
+A. Type CType C fly ash is produced from the combustion of lignite or sub bituminous coals, contains CaO higher than 10 percent and possesses cementitious properties in addition to pozzolanic properties.

-Type F fly ash is produced from the combustion of bituminous or an anthracite coal contains CaO below 10 percent and possesses pozzolanic properties.
+B. Type FType F fly ash is produced from the combustion of bituminous or an anthracite coal contains CaO below 10 percent and possesses pozzolanic properties.

 3. Type of Fly Ash based on boiler operations